Possessives for intermediate learners

 What Are Possessives?

 When we want to talk about possession or different relationships between people and items, we use possessives.
-We will learn all about them in this lesson.
+They can be nouns or pronouns.

-When we want to form a connection between two nouns, we can simply add the possessive
+When we want to show a relation of possession between two nouns, we can simply add the possessive

 I'm at my cousin